 Ballet is a beautiful art form, and a great way to have fun, make friends, and get the experience and confidence that comes with performing in front of people.
 Our ballet isn’t the ballet-style lyrical that is taught at so many other studios.
 This is true, classical ballet that is studied throughout the world.
-It’s the real deal, with good technique that I learned in my ballet company and as I studied ballet at BYU.
+It’s the real deal, with good technique that I learned as a member of Mountain West Youth Ballet Company, and as I studied ballet at BYU.

 Dancers can join our youngest pre-ballet class at four years old.
 They are way too young for a full, classical ballet class, so we teach them a lot of ballet basics in a fun, creative environment.
 As dancers get older, we transition them to a full, classical ballet program.
 As dancers progress through our ballet classes they develop muscle tone and better flexibility, better posture and musicality, and gain more confidence.
 When our dancers are ready they’re invited to go on pointe.
 This is a fun, challenging, beautiful, art form!